COL783 Assignment 3

 Due date: 25 October 2024

 This assignment deals with image transforms and compression.
-As in Assignment 2, you are allowed to use single-component (intensity) images for all problems unless otherwise stated.
+As in Assignment 2, you are advised to use single-component (intensity) images for all problems.
+You may use smaller images in this assignment; anything with \(\max(M,N)\ge500\) is OK.

 Part 1